BitPangea/bitpangea/thecodex/README.md

 ## Overview

-The Codex is BitPangea’s canonical institution for recognized inquiry, structured knowledge, and formally preserved concepts.
+The Codex is BitPangea’s canonical constitutional institution for structured inquiry, formally preserved concepts, and definitions that require enduring stability.

 It began as a working record of unresolved questions and evolving ideas.
-As BitPangea developed, the Codex became the place where the World’s structure, relations, properties, and future forms could be examined with increasing precision.
+As BitPangea developed, the Codex became the place where the World’s structure, relations, properties, and constitutional dependencies could be examined with increasing precision.

+Beginning with the Creator Period, BitPangea now distinguishes constitutional discovery from creative design.

-The Codex does not create the World.
+The Codex does not create every feature of the World.

-It preserves the process through which the World becomes understood.
+It defines and preserves what must remain constitutionally precise as the World is intentionally designed.

-> This record does not define the World by invention.
-It preserves the inquiry through which the World becomes known.
+> The Codex defines what must remain true.
+It does not micromanage what The Atlas may create within those truths.

 ---

 ## Purpose

-The Codex exists to preserve disciplined inquiry.
+The Codex exists to preserve disciplined constitutional inquiry and concepts that require canonical definition.

 Its role includes:

-- recording important questions;
+- recording important constitutional questions;
 - preserving formally recognized concepts;
-- organizing knowledge by Domain and Codex;
+- organizing constitutional knowledge by Domain and Codex;
 - distinguishing adopted understanding from unresolved exploration;
-- preserving the constitutional development of BitPangea’s conceptual architecture.
+- preserving the constitutional development of BitPangea’s conceptual architecture;
+- preventing constitutional necessity from being confused with creative permission.

-The Codex should remain precise, cumulative, and historically traceable.
+The Codex should remain precise, cumulative, historically traceable, and deliberately narrower than the totality of what may exist within BitPangea.

 ---